rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Shinto](https://en.wikipedia.org/wiki/Shinto)
     -   [Yayoi period (300 BCE - 300 CE)](https://en.wikipedia.org/wiki/Yayoi_period) - neolithic Japan
     -   In the late 6th century CE the name Shinto was created for the native religion to distinguish it from Buddhism and Confucianism.
+    -   In Japan, today most people practice a mixture Shinto and Buddhist religions to some extent.

 #### Dharmic